Persistent, Mphasis, Coforge, TCS, Infosys: Why IT stocks are falling despite a weak rupee - BusinessToday

 IT stocks such as Persistent Systems, Mphasis, Coforge, Tata Consultancy Services Ltd (TCS) and Infosys led losers at the Nifty IT index on Friday, despite recent weakness in the rupee.
 The stocks fell amid persistent concerns over client demand and proposed overhauling of the H-1B visa system.
+Add to that were unconfirmed reports suggested the US President Donald Trump was looking to impose tariffs on India's IT sector.

 Shares of Persistent Systems fell 2.99 per cent to Rs 5,135 on NSE.
 It was followed by Mphasis, which declined 2.79 per cent to Rs 2,781.50.
 Coforge also fell over 2 per cent at Rs 1,655.70.
 India's largest IT exporter TCS dropped 1.50 per cent while the second-largest IT service provider Infosys shed 1.31 per cent.
 HCL Tech, LTIMindtree, Tech Mahindra, Oracle Financial and Wipro were all trading in the red.
 None of the Nifty IT index constituent was trading higher, as the index slipped 1.28 per cent to 34,692.85.

 IT players continue to face headwinds from macro uncertainties, delayed decision-making, increased project scrutiny, and persistent weakness in discretionary budgets which would weigh on revenue growth, said Emkay Global.
 It, however, expects deal intake is likely to be steady, supported by cost optimization, legacy modernization, vendor consolidation, and growing AI investments.

 MOFSL in a monthly note said its technology pack is trading at a P/E ratio of 21.9 times, reflecting a 3 per cent premium to its long-term average of 21.3 times.